 Here’s part 2 of my post about aspects of Corsica that I find inspiring as a writer.
-Some of them appear in The House at Zaronza, but all of them are things I want to keep experiencing.
+Some of them appear in my novels The House at Zaronza and The Corsican Widow, but all of them are things I want to keep experiencing.
 In writing this post, I have realised that 10 is far too few.
 So I’ll just have to keep going.

 The little train